 Asheville Regional Airport is an easy 30 mile drive away.
 Nearby Asheville (18 miles) is a destination in itself, noted for its Art Deco buildings, art galleries and craft stores, and more than 15 craft breweries.

 The Wildacres 2015 Foray is scheduled for September 17-20, 2015.
 Wildacres Retreat located just off the Blue Ridge Parkway near Little Switzerland, not to far from Spruce Pine, North Carolina.
 Wildacres is renowned for the identification of new species to the foray and to the identification of new species to the mushroom kingdom.
 You will have the opportunity to search for fungi along the creek sides of Armstrong Creek and Crab Tree Falls, in the highlands of Mount Mitchell, and in many other areas along the beautiful Blue Ridge Parkway.
+Our mycologist for this year is Andy Methven!
+We are so excited to have Andy back with us.
+Other noted mycologists will also be in attendance.

 Limited to 40 NAMA members.
 Registration will go quickly this year with the NAMA annual foray in the same area the following weekend.